wpetit/project-home/README.md

 Installation
 ------------
 To install project-home :
-- download sources
+- Download sources
 - Package the project with the command "grunt"
-- create an environment.json file in the resources folder with the format described below
+- Create an environment.json file in the resources folder with the format described below